 I added a swimming float and a tube of lubricant in case I needed a bit of extra help getting in and out of the suit.
 Actually, lube has saved my life a few times when I’ve worried that I might not be able to get a wetsuit sock over my heel!

-My wetsuit arrived just under a week later, securely packaged and complete with my chosen accessories.
-There was also a guide on how to return my wetsuit.
+My wetsuit arrived just under a week later.
+It was securely packaged and complete with my chosen accessories.
+There was also a guide on how to return my hire wetsuit.

 I was sent an XXL Aqua Sphere full wetsuit, which has an RRP of around £230 – making my £45 hire great value.

-The soft inner lining is REALLY easy to slide on and off, and the zip is deep so that the inflexible among us can get them on and off without having to ask a teenager for help.
-Unlike some larger men’s suits, this one doesn’t have overly long arms and legs, so I didn’t need to roll up the sleeves and ankles, despite only being 5′ 3″.
+The soft inner lining is REALLY easy to slide on and off.
+The zip is deep so that the inflexible among us can get them on and off without having to ask a teenager for help.
+Unlike some larger men’s suits, this one doesn’t have overly long arms and legs.
+So I didn’t need to roll up the sleeves and ankles, despite only being 5′ 3″.
 It was a pretty good fit on top, and I felt a little roomier on the bottom.

-The ladies at Tri Wetsuit Hire did a fantastic job based on my measurements.
+The ladies at Tri Wetsuit Hire did a fantastic job based.
 The suit fitted really well.
 It was comfortable, and I didn’t have any worries about being able to breathe!
-I would say the only slight concern I had was that the ankles and wrists seemed very tight when I put the suit on.
+The only concern I had was that the ankles and wrists seemed very tight when I put the suit on.

 To put the wetsuit through its paces, we headed to Newby Bridge in Cumbria.
 From this pretty bridge you can swim/paddle up the River Leven to the southern tip of Lake Windermere.
-It’s a really pretty spot, and you end up at Fell Foot National Trust, where there’s a beautiful lawn for a picnic (or the boathouse cafe, if you need a hot drink).
+It’s a really pretty spot, and you end up at Fell Foot National Trust.
+There’s a beautiful lawn for a picnic (or the boathouse cafe, if you need a hot drink).

-The suit wasn’t at all restrictive when I was in the water, and there was so much less buoyancy compared to my regular DHB wetsuit.
-I don’t usually wear a wetsuit with sleeves because it’s easier to kayak in a sleeveless suit, but this version was easy to manoevre in, and toasty warm.
+The suit wasn’t at all restrictive when I was in the water.
+Also, there was much less buoyancy compared to my regular wetsuit.
+I don’t usually wear a wetsuit with sleeves because it’s easier to kayak in a sleeveless suit, but this version was easy to manoeuvre in, and toasty warm.

-If I’d wanted to, I could have asked for a different suit, but it wasn’t enough of a problem for me to not wear the suit, and I also wonder if the grip might loosen a little with repeated wear (the suit I received was brand new).
+If I’d wanted to, I could have asked for a different suit.
+But it wasn’t enough of a problem for me to not wear the suit.
+I also wonder if the grip might loosen a little with repeated wear (the suit I received was brand new).

 Overall Impression: Should I Hire a Wetsuit?

 A wetsuit is a big investment!
-Unfortunately, for a long time buying a wetsuit was the only option if plus-sized people wanted to know they could definitely take part in activities on holiday.
+Unfortunately, for a long time buying a wetsuit was the only option for plus-sized people.

-With this type of wetsuit hire service, you now have a more affordable way to get out in the water, and take part in the fun with everyone else.
-If you don’t want to spend anywhere from £100 to £400 on a wetsuit, then a £45 hire might just be the perfect alternative.
+Hiring through a wetsuit hire service is a more affordable way to get in the water.
+If you don’t want to spend £100 to £400 on a wetsuit, then a £45 hire might just be the perfect alternative.

 As an added bonus, Tri Wetsuit Hire is also offering hire inflatable SUPs for the summer season.
 What better way to really make the most of your summer holiday?